Melissa Rea - Author

 Research As Fun As The Book

-May 22, 2017 by Melissa Rea Leave a Comment
+May 22, 2017 By Melissa Rea Leave a Comment

 How could research be fun?
 When you are researching Giacomo Casanova, I think it anything else would be impossible.
 I began by googling “Women’s underwear in the 18th century” for another book.
 Voila!
 Up came this Response: “No where else can the intimate details of eighteenth century life be found than in the Memoir of Giacomo.”
 I bought and read all 3700 pages.
 Not only did I learn all about the underwear from his exploits, I fell in love.
 Here is a man who loved women like modern men love football, NASCAR, and corporate take-overs.
 From his words I learned he was funny, brilliant and irresistible.
 I just could not help but wonder what he would think of modern women.
 My book brings the infamous libertine from 1774 to 2016 where he meets Lizzy an ER doc wary of love.